13/09/2024

 Many of our customers manage huge amounts of online content.
 Ensuring that the content is relevant and up to date can be a challenge.
 In the public sector in particular, the political situation and laws often change.
 These changes need to be communicated to the public quickly and in an accessible way.
 How can editorial offices ensure that thousands of items of online content are always relevant, up to date, understandable and appropriate for their target groups?

 AI-based reporting can quickly and reliably examine large amounts of content for quality, tone and subject accuracy.
-Based on individual criteria and success metrics, we use generative AI and natural language processing algorithms to regularly analyse all online content and then combine this data with usage data from the web analytics tool.
+For a client in the Defense & Public sector, we are currently analysing all online content regularly using individual criteria and success metrics: with generative AI and natural language processing algorithms, which we combine with usage data from the web analytics tool.
 This allows us to identify anomalies and dependencies.
 Based on a detailed evaluation, our customers receive suggestions for improvement.
 AI reporting significantly improves the quality of online content.

 Strategy as a starting point